ropensci/roweb3/content/blog/2022-10-21-ropensci-news-digest-october-2022/index.md

 ### rOpenSci Champions Program: call for Champions and call for Mentors

-[rOpenSci Champions Program](/champions/) is part of a series of activities and projects we are carrying out to ensure our research software serves everyone in our communities.
+The [rOpenSci Champions Program](/champions/) is part of a series of activities and projects we are carrying out to ensure our research software serves everyone in our communities.
 That is why this program focuses on __people who belong to groups that are historically and systematically excluded__ from the open software and research software communities and who are interested in contributing to rOpenSci and the broader open source and research software communities.

 #### Call for Champions

 If you are selected as a Champion, over the course of a year you will develop a project, get training, and be mentored.
 You will also receive a small stipend.

-You can apply until **November 7, 2022** [using a form](/champions/#how-to-apply).
+You can apply until **November 7, 2022** with this [form](/champions/#how-to-apply).
 You can read more details in this [blog post](/blog/2022/09/22/launch-champions-program/).

 #### Call for Mentors